arenaxr/arena-docs/content/python/attributes.md

 # etc etc
 ```

-# Appendix
+# All Attributes
 ## Position
-The position of an object can be specified by:
+The [position] of an object can be specified by:
 ```python
 position=Position(x, y, z)
 # or